Ike for President (advertisement): Eisenhower

-Dwight D. Eisenhower was the commander of the Allied Expeditionary Force in Europe during the World War II, and directed the 1944 Normandy invasion.
+Dwight D. Eisenhower was the commander of the Allied Expeditionary Force in Europe during World War II, and directed the 1944 Normandy invasion.
 After the war, he served as the Chief of Staff of the Army from 1945 to 1948.
 He was an extremely popular figure in the late 1940s, and he frequently topped the "most admired man" poll conducted by Gallup.

 In the 1948 presidential election, despite numerous entreaties from organizations and prominent politicians, Eisenhower refused to enter the race, asserting that running for office was not appropriate for a military general.
 After the election, Eisenhower began to associate more closely with Republican politics, and in the lead-up to the 1952 election he faced renewed pressure to declare his candidacy as a Republican, though he remained reluctant.
 Irving Berlin included a song titled "They Like Ike" in the Broadway musical Call Me Madam, and a rally at Madison Square Garden featured thousands of Eisenhower supporters chanting "I like Ike".
 Various newspaper editors endorsed Eisenhower's presidential candidacy, and politicians from both the Democratic and Republican parties supported him.

 In January 1952, Massachusetts senator Henry Cabot Lodge Jr. entered Eisenhower's name in the presidential primary in New Hampshire, angering Eisenhower; he won anyway.
 After his victory in New Hampshire and a narrow loss in Minnesota, he decided to join the presidential race.
 In July, the Republican National Convention nominated him for president, with Senator Richard Nixon as his running mate.
 They faced the Democratic presidential ticket of Adlai Stevenson II and John Sparkman.